databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- Conference workshops?
 		- On-site workshops/bootcamps via partnerships with [Software-Carpentry](http://software-carpentry.org/)?
 	- Identifying needs, prioritizing features
-1. The future of Databrary [Dylan and ROG]
+1. The future of Databrary
-	- Short-term future
+	- Short-term future [Dylan]
 		- Databrary 1.0 release
 			- User guide, videos
 			- Search
 			- Studies and datasets
-	- Open science/data sharing evolving fast
+	- Open science/data sharing evolving fast [ROG]
 		- What features will attract, keep users,
 		- What features will ensure sustainability, change the culture of dev sci?
-	- Longer-term planning (an eye toward sustainability)
+	- Longer-term planning (an eye toward sustainability) [ROG]
 		- How does Databrary differ from other services?
 			- Social media services
 				- ResearchGate